statOmics/MSqRobHurdlePaper/README.md

 Again, thanks to the saved files, each of these files will rund independently.
 "1_comparison_plots.Rmd" creates all the plots in the main article, while "2_supp_comparison_plots.Rmd" creates all the plots in supplementary information.
 "2_supp_comparison_plots.Rmd" also outputs the data on which the supplementary tables are based.

+## How to apply the hurdle model to your own dataset

+In this repository, we give two example analyses: one for the CPTAC dataset and one for the HEART dataset (PRIDE ID PXD006675).
+You can adjust these examples to your own specific analysis.
+To reproduce the hurdle model with the CPTAC dataset, you will need to follow the instructions in the following files sequentially:

+- 1_analysis_CPTAC_MSqRob.Rmd
+- 5_analysis_CPTAC_quasi-binomial_counts.Rmd (you can ignore the spectral counts here)
+- 6_analysis_CPTAC_Hurdle.Rmd

+To reproduce the hurdle model with the HEART dataset, you will need to follow the instructions in the following files sequentially:

+- 1_analysis_PXD006675_MSqRob.Rmd
+- 2_analysis_PXD006675_counts.Rmd
+- 3_analysis_PXD006675_Hurdle.Rmd

 ## Help

 If anything is unclear or doesn't work, please do not hesitate to contact ludger.goeminne@epfl.ch or raise an issue on GitHub.